elabftw/elabftw/README.md

 These projects were created by users of eLabFTW, check them out if interested!

 * [elAPI](https://github.com/uhd-urz/elAPI/): a powerful, extensible API client for eLabFTW developed at the University Computing Centre of University of Heidelberg
+* [elAPI Plugins](https://github.com/sfb1638/elAPI_Plugins): a desktop application for bulk importing and exporting resources and experiments, part of the INF Project of CRC 1638 at the Heidelberg University Biochemistry Center (BZH)
 * [pyelabdata](https://github.com/FAU-PHYSIK-EP/pyelabdata): provides functions for simple one-line access to data stored in eLabFTW via Python
 * [elabftw-teamupload](https://github.com/HeFDI-DE/elabftw-teamupload/): Synchronize teamgroups and teams with users from Excel
 * [Reporting Dashboard](https://git.rwth-aachen.de/eln-rwth/reporting-scripts-public): Collection of scripts to create a reporting dashabord for eLabFTW SysAdmins